KelllyChen/AIPI510_Final_Project/README.md

 - I acknowledge the limitations of our analysis, including potential inaccuracies in sentiment analysis and the subjective nature of visual feature interpretation.

 ##Open Source License
-### This project is licensed under the MIT License.
+### This project is licensed under the CC BY-NC-SA 4.0 License.